El Mozote massacre: December 10

-On the afternoon of December 10, 1981, units of the Salvadoran Army's Atlácatl Battalion, which was created in 1980 at the U.S. Army's School of the Americas, arrived at the remote village of El Mozote after a clash with guerrillas in the vicinity.
-The Atlácatl was a "rapid deployment infantry battalion" specially trained for counter-insurgency warfare.
-It was the first unit of its kind in the Salvadoran armed forces and was trained by United States military advisors.
+On the afternoon of December 10, 1981, units of the Salvadoran Army's Atlácatl Battalion, which was created in 1981 with US government funding and military training, arrived at the remote village of El Mozote after a clash with guerrillas in the vicinity.
+The Atlácatl was a "rapid deployment infantry battalion" specially trained for counter-insurgency warfare, and led by Domingo Monterrosa.
+It was the first unit of its kind in the Salvadoran armed forces, and was trained by United States military advisors.
 Its mission, Operación Rescate ("Operation Rescue"), was to eliminate the rebel presence in a small region of northern Morazán where the FMLN had two camps and a training centre.

 El Mozote consisted of about 20 houses on open ground around a square.
-Facing onto the square was a church and, behind it, was a small building which was known as "the convent", the priest used it to change into his vestments when he came to the village to celebrate Mass.
+Facing onto the square was a church and, behind it, was a small building which was known as "the convent".
+The priest used it to change into his vestments when he came to the village to celebrate Mass.
 Near the village was a small schoolhouse.

 Upon their arrival in the village, the soldiers discovered that, in addition to being filled with its residents, the village was also filled with campesinos who had fled from the surrounding area and sought refuge in it.
 The soldiers ordered everyone to leave their houses and go into the square.
 They made people lie face down and searched them and questioned them about the guerrillas.
 They then ordered the villagers to lock themselves in their houses until the next day and warned them that anyone who came out would be shot.
 The soldiers remained in the village during the night.